JohnCale47/YouTube-Channel-Video-Link-Extractor/README.md

-Extracts All video links from a YouTube Channel using YouTube Data API and Python ❤️
+Extracts All video links from a YouTube Channel using YouTube Data API
 -----------------
 ## Installing Google API Python Client
  - Do `pip install google-api-python-client`